UPDATE

 • Entering and searching buildings

-• The custody and transportation of prisoners including persons who are violent, emotionally disturbed or under the influence of alcohol, or drugs
+• Custody and transportation of prisoners, including people who are violent, emotionally disturbed, or under the influence of alcohol or drugs

 • Defensive tactics